Genusbiz/docs/users/analyze-report-and-discover/analysis/visualizations.md

 * **GeoJSON layer**
 The GeoJSON layer draws GeoJSON features on the map.
 The GeoJSON features are provided by a link to a GeoJSON-file.
 The GeoJSON features are mapped to a data source using a property, and only features that are present in both the GeoJSON file and the data source are displayed.
 All GeoJSON properties can be shown in the screen tip, along with values.

-## Markdown
-*Markdown* visualizes a text written in markup language that is converted to HTML.
-We use [react-markdown](https://github.com/rexxars/react-markdown) which follows the [CommonMark](http://commonmark.org/) spec.
-For a quick CommonMark reference, see [here](http://commonmark.org/help/).

-It is possible to merge values into the markdown by adding the value number wrapped in curly brackets.
-For example, you can write {2} to include the second value.

-It is possible to merge known values into the markdown by adding an identifier wrapped in curly brackets.
-For example, you can write {loadtime} to include the time the data mart was loaded.
-Available identifiers are:
-* loadtime: The time the data mart was loaded.
-* refdate: The current reference date.

 ## Measure
 A *measure* visualizes one or more values